AyushGupta51379/Web_Development/HTML/HTML_CSS/2_Display_property/Readme.md

 # Display Property in CSS
 Helps to organize the display - text can be displayed in multiple ways, default is inline in html, block is more systematic.
-Inline-block is also preferred.
+Inline-block is preferred for content with height and width values, such as bars or boxes.

 # Screenshot